LeiWangR/leiwangr.github.io/_projects/projects.md

 If you are an ANU master student looking for individual projects, you should have some research background, good GPA and coding abilities.
 You should also have sufficient time for research.

+I always look for motivated and hard-working students who are interested in doing research with me.
+However, you must have good mathematical and computational skills, preferably with prior experience in machine learning and/or computer vision.
+Strong programming skills in Python, Matlab and/or TensorFlow are a must, hands-on deep learning know-how is important too.
+Integrity, honesty, ability to work under pressure and explore while taking strict directions is a must.

 <h2>ANU Summer Research Scholars Program</h2>